codes-org/codes/src/models/networks/model-net/doc/README.simplep2p.txt

 SimpleP2P has nearly the same duplex queued transmission semantics as simplenet, though with a few important differences.
 First, point-to-point latencies and bandwidths are different.
+Network links can also have different ingress and egress latencies/bandwidths.
 Second, each unique link is given its own queue that do not interfere with the others.
 The use case for this model is a set of sites with internal networks, with each site communicating via simplep2p; we assume the internal network is capable of servicing all